falcon4fun/MicrotikBruteforceBan/README.md

 Low Port Weight = Score assigned for a new connection for a port number less than 1024
 High Port Weight = Score assigned for a new connection for a port number greater than 1024
 ```
-3. Ban time by default is permanent or 24h.
+3. Ban time is different for rules.
+Some is permanent, some is 5m, some - 24h.
+Correct values by yourself.

 # Optimization
 The script is quite "dirty".
 There is no any recent and set module, so I need to use what I have.
 I think this is the best way for me as it is a script for home.